Scrumpis/Eindica_Subtel_EPSPS_CNV/README.md

 ![image](https://github.com/Scrumpis/Eindica_Subtel_EPSPS_CNV/assets/91402988/c7b59be0-0fba-4b8e-9034-0dc9a501095f)

-### Fig. 5: Relatedness of EPSPS-cassette subtelomere sequence to chromosomal subtelomeric sequences of the glyphosate-resistant and glyphosate-susceptible *Eleusine indica* genomes.
+### <ins>Fig. 5: Relatedness of EPSPS-cassette subtelomere sequence to chromosomal subtelomeric sequences of the glyphosate-resistant and glyphosate-susceptible *Eleusine indica* genomes.</ins>
 #### *Tree to visualize relatedness with table as legend*

 ##### Prior data wrangling: